 The third rule is no one should touch anyone else while in the house space.

-The fourth rule is that communards are expected to participate in daily meetings.
+The fourth rule is that communards are expected to participate in scheduled meetings.

 The rules are designed and enforced for a completely rational reason: to minimize conflict.
 These are not hard and fast rules.
 If the rules aren’t working, they are subject to change.